 - Taking Temperatures: We are screening everyone (staff, children, parents, visitors, etc.) upon arrival for temperature and evident symptoms.

 - Wellness Checks: Regular wellness checks are being conducted throughout the day.
 The parents of unwell children are notified immediately, to help stop the spread of illness.

-- Safe (and Still Healthy) Dining: Family-style dining has been eliminated and we are now only serving pre-plated meals to children.
+- Safe (and Still Healthy) Dining: We are now only serving pre-plated meals to children.

-- Enhanced Health Practices: We’ve strengthened our existing cleanliness and hygiene practices (including more frequent hand washing; cleaning and sanitizing surfaces and items in classrooms).
+- Enhanced Health Practices: We’ve strengthened our existing cleanliness and hygiene practices (such as more frequent hand washing, and increased cleaning, sanitizing, and disinfecting of surfaces and items in classrooms).

 - We observe the children’s health throughout the day and respond appropriately as needed if we detect any potential signs of illness.